Health Sciences (MSc Program)

 or Qualitative Research Approaches in Health and Human Sciences

-or a course as chosen in consultation with the supervisory committee, and approved by the Chair of Health
+or a course as chosen in consultation with the supervisory committee, and approved by the Chair of the School

 Graduate Seminar in Health Sciences